Orange-breasted falcon: Movement

 Orange-breasted falcon pairs occupy their territories year-round.
 Young disperse when independent but the distance typically traveled is not known.

 Feeding

 The orange-breasted falcon preys on a very wide variety of birds and also bats.
-Forty-five species of birds, of 22 families, have been documented as prey in Belize and Guatemala.
+Forty-five species of birds, of 22 families, have been documented as prey in Belize and Guatemala some of which include killdeer, Lesser yellowlegs, spotted sandpiper, pectoral sandpiper, scaled pigeon, mourning dove, Ruddy ground dove, grey headed dove, blue ground dove, Ruddy quail dove, olive throated parakeet, brown Hooded parrot, white crowned parrot, pauraque,white collared swift, Lesser Swallow tailed swift, citrline trogon, violaceous trogon, slaty tailed trogon, blue crowned motmot, emerald touconet, Acorn woodpecker, Barred woodpecker, Golden olive woodpecker, Eastern Kingbird, rose throated becard, masked tityra, black crowned tityra, green Jay, Swainsons thrush, grey breasted Martin, Ridgway's rough winged Swallow, tropical mockingbird, red legged honeycreeper, batteries sparrow, rose breasted grosbeak, melodious blackbird.
 It usually hunts above the forest canopy, either by diving from a cliff or dead treetop or by stooping from great height.
 "It also uses a stealth strategy for capturing migrating songbirds, shorebirds, and bats, by silhouetting them against the sky at dusk and dawn."

 Breeding

 The orange-breasted falcon's nest is a scrape or depression, usually on a cliff ledge or pothole, though a pair has nested on a temple in Guatemala's Tikal National Park.
 There are also a few records of nesting in detritus caught in the crotch of a large emergent tree.
 The clutch size is usually three eggs but can be two or four.
 The incubation period is about 30 to 34 days and fledging occurs about 40 to 45 days after hatch.
 The female does most of the incubating and provisioning of nestlings.
 The time to independence after fledging is not known.